Samofimp/test-task-docker-kubernetes/README.md

-# Docker/Kubernetes excercise
+# Docker/Kubernetes exercise

-This repository holds results of Docker/Kubernetes excercise.
+This repository holds results of Docker/Kubernetes exercise.

 [**Dockerfile**](./Dockerfile) contains a set of instructions to build a Docker image that serves a web page with Nginx server.